HarrisonGregg/curve-editor/README.md

 # curve-editor
 Requires c++11 and freeglut.

-Draw curves by clicking while holding down one of the following keys:\n
+Draw curves by clicking while holding down one of the following keys:

 p: polylines